jmcclenon/microservices/README.md

 4. BODY tab is selected.
 Enter title
 5. Service will generate id for post (hex)
 6. If post title sucessfully sent, then display 201-create code
 7. Since the post titles are going into an array, it will accumulate as long as the service is running
 8. The array is cleared when the service is no longer running

+## AXIOS

+Promise based HTTP client for the browser and node.js

+## Express

+Fast, unopinionated, minimalist web framework for node.

+## CORS
+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+## NODEMON
+nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.